Your Credit Score

 Tenancy Deposit Protection (TDP) schemes guarantee that tenants will get their deposit back at the end of the tenancy.
 However they must meet the terms of the tenancy agreement and must not damage the property.

-Landlords must protect their tenants' deposits if they have let the property on an assured short-hold tenancy which started after 6 April 2007.
+Landlords must protect their tenants' deposits if they have let the property on an Assured Short-hold Tenancy that started after 6 April 2007.
 However it’s good practice for landlords to protect deposits in all circumstances.
 TDP schemes do not cover holding deposits.

 Landlords who don’t protect their tenants' deposits when required to can be taken to court by the tenant.
 They may need to repay the deposit plus a sum equivalent to three times the deposit.
 The landlord may also be unable to seek possession of their property.